lukal-x/awesome-balkan-producthunt/README.md

 - https://bookbyskill.com/ Connect with skilled digital professionals for your projects.
 From web development to design, marketing to consulting - book the right talent instantly.
 - [FORSALE] https://remoteposlovi.com A curated collection of remote jobs crafted for talent from Serbia, Croatia, Bosnia, and Montenegro.

+### Teams

+- https://scaletapp.com/ Your MVP should take weeks.
+Not quarters.